MoEDAL-MAPP, an LHC Dedicated Detector Search Facility: The MoEDAL Detector

 \section{The MoEDAL Detector}

-MoEDAL officially started data taking in 2015 at a E$_{CM}$ of 13 TeV.
-The MoEDAL detector, positioned at Interaction Point 8 (IP8), is totally different to other collider detectors.
-It is currently comprised of using approximately 155 m$^{2}$ of plastic of Nuclear Track Detectors (NTDs) that can track HIPs and accurately measure their charge.
-Additionally, MoEDAL has roughly 800 kg of trapping volumes, forming the MMT sub-detector, that can capture HIPs for study in the laboratory.
+MoEDAL officially started data taking in 2015 at a $E_\text{CM}$ of 13~TeV.
+The MoEDAL detector, positioned at Interaction Point~8 (IP8), is totally different to other collider detectors.
+It currently comprises approximately 155~m$^{2}$ of plastic of Nuclear Track Detectors (NTDs) that can track HIPs and accurately measure their charge.
+Additionally, MoEDAL has roughly 800~kg of trapping volumes, forming the MMT sub-detector, that can capture HIPs for study in the laboratory.
 In this case the aluminium trapping volumes comprising the MMT are scanned for the presence of MMs using the SQUID Magnetometer at the ETH Zurich Laboratory for Natural Magnetism.
 Both MoEDAL detector systems would retain a direct and permanent record of discovery with no appreciable SM physics backgrounds.
-Importantly, the NTD and MMT detectors can easily be calibrated using heavy-ions and test coils, respectively.
+Importantly, the NTD and MMT detectors can easily be calibrated using heavy ions and test coils, respectively.
 The MoEDAL baseline detector is designed to only detect HIP avatars of new physics and is insensitive to SM physics signals.
 MoEDAL's passive detector technology allows it to operate without gas, electrical power, readout or trigger.
-A schematic view of the MoEDAL detector provided by GEANT's \emph{Panaromix} program is shown in Figure~\ref{fig:moedal-detector}.
+A schematic view of the MoEDAL detector provided by Geant4's \emph{Panaromix} program is shown in Figure~\ref{fig:moedal-detector}.